 Alongside this you will study English, Maths and Science and continue to sit GCSE exams in these subjects which are important for any future career.

-These unique programmes, jointly funded by Cardiff City Council, Cardiff schools and Cardiff and Vale College, offer a brand new route for young people to train for a future career.
+These unique programmes, offer a route for young people to start training towards a future career.
 Our aim is to make you employable and ready to progress onto your next step – a higher level course or apprenticeship in your chosen career at the age of 16.

 We work with over 25 schools across Cardiff and the Vale and provide a range of innovative, stimulating Learning Pathways.

 For more information about School Link contact the team: firstname.lastname@example.org

 - Have the opportunity to start training for a career at the age of 14 or 15

 - Have the same terms and holidays as your school

 - Study at college during term time five days per week, 9.30am - 3.00pm

 - Receive learning support from our Learning Coaches and continue to receive free transport and school meals if eligible